codingforeveryone/READMEs/codewars/random-test-cases-for-complete-beginners.md

 ## Random Tests - Codewars - A Full Example

 In the following snippet, you can see how you can add a random test for your kata.
-Assuming the user solution to your kata is as followed:
+Assuming the user solution to your kata is as follows:

 ```javascript
 function sumUser(a, b) {